 - The enema will not flow well in cases of rectal tissue prolapse.

 - Probiotics help to re-circulate the intestines with healthy bacteria.

-- Continue with a healthy diet routine with lots of fruits and vegetables, and if you have a tendency to constipation, taking products to avoid it is healthier.
+- Continue with a healthy diet routine with lots of fruits and vegetables, and if you tend towards constipation, taking products to avoid it is healthier.

-- Consideration should be given to taking an electrolyte supplement (Magnesium, Potassium, Sodium, Phosphorus, and Calcium) after the procedure.
+- After the procedure, consideration should be given to taking an electrolyte supplement (Magnesium, Potassium, Sodium, Phosphorus, and Calcium).

-- Electrolyte imbalance can often occur due to the large amount of water lost, especially if regular enemas are performed.
+- Electrolyte imbalance can often occur due to a large amount of water lost, mainly if regular enemas are performed.

-- It is important to ensure hydration, drinking at least 2 to 3 liters of water a day.
+- It is essential to ensure hydration, drinking at least 2 to 3 liters of water daily.

 - Begin each day with a small glass of warm water with lemon juice to continue the cleansing effects on the colon.